eigerco/polka-storage-book/src/getting-started/local-testnet.md

 # Local Testnet - Polka Storage Parachain

-This guide will help you set up a local parachain network using zombienet.
+This guide helps to set up a local parachain network using zombienet.
 At the end, we will have three nodes: Alice, Bob and Charlie.
 Alice and Bob will be running Polkadot relay chain nodes as validators, and Charlie will run a relay chain and parachain node.